- What do I need to know about pain control?

 - Visit your local bookstores or library.

 You can also contact the National Center for Complementary and Alternative Medicine Clearinghouse to learn more about these techniques.
 (See the “To learn more” section for contact information.)

 Pain may be a sign that the cancer has spread, an infection has started, or there are problems caused by the cancer treatment.
-Because of this, you should report any new pain problems to the doctor or nurse before trying any medical or non-medical treatments to relieve the pain on your own.
+Because of this, you should report any new pain problems to your doctor or nurse before trying any medical or non-medical treatments to relieve the pain on your own.

 Some general guidelines for managing pain with non-medical methods include: